home-assistant/developers.home-assistant/docs/core/entity.md

 - `_entity_component_unrecorded_attributes: frozenset[str]` may be set in a base component class, e.g. in `light.LightEntity`
 - `_unrecorded_attributes: frozenset[str]` may be set in an integration's platform e.g. in an entity class defined in platform `hue.light`.

-The use of the `MATCH_ALL` constant can be used to exclude all attributes instead of typing them separately.
-This can be useful for integrations providing attributes which is not known or when you simply want to exclude all without typing them separately.
+The `MATCH_ALL` constant can be used to exclude all attributes instead of typing them separately.
+This can be useful for integrations providing unknown attributes or when you simply want to exclude all without typing them separately.

-Using the `MATCH_ALL` constant does not stop recording for `device_class`, `state_class`, `unit_of_measurement` and `friendly_name` as they might also serve other purposes and therefore should not be excluded from recording.
+Using the `MATCH_ALL` constant does not stop recording for `device_class`, `state_class`, `unit_of_measurement`, and `friendly_name` as they might also serve other purposes and, therefore, should not be excluded from recording.

 Examples of platform state attributes which are exluded from recording include the `entity_picture` attribute of `image` entities which will not be valid after some time, the `preset_modes` attribute of `fan` entities which is not likely to change.
 Examples of integration specific state attributes which are excluded from recording include `description` and `location` state attributes in platform `trafikverket.camera` which do not change.